OAToolBox/MyProjects/README.md

 Similar to the Unicode Decoder, this extension adds a new tab to the request/response viewer.
 It decodes Unicode characters and translates the content to English, providing a clear view of the text in a single tab.

 ### JWT Command Generator
 Generate `jwt_tool` commands directly from your requests.
-Right-click on a request, select this extension, and it will extract the JWT and URL.
+Right-click on a request, select this extension, and it will send the JWT and URL to the extension tab as inputs.
 The extension then generates a `jwt_tool` command, ready to be copied and used in the command line for testing security vulnerabilities.
+It also have a manual option for inputs.

 ---